Winter Storm

 problems.

-If frostbite or hypothermia is suspected, begin warming the person
+- If frostbite or hypothermia is suspected, begin

 Using your own body heat will help.
 Arms and legs should be warmed last